jeremylong/DependencyCheck/maven/src/site/markdown/configuration.md

 jarAnalyzerEnabled            | Sets whether Jar Analyzer will be used.                                   | true centralAnalyzerEnabled        | Sets whether Central Analyzer will be used; by default in the Maven plugin this analyzer is disabled as all information gained from Central is already available in the build. | false centralAnalyzerUseCache       | Sets whether the Central Analyer will cache results.
-Cached results expire after 30 days.                  | true ossindexAnalyzerEnabled       | Sets whether the OSS Index Analyzer will be enabled.                      | true ossindexAnalyzerUseCache      | Sets whether the OSS Index Analyzer will cache results.
+Cached results expire after 30 days.                  | true ossindexAnalyzerEnabled       | Sets whether the [OSS Index Analyzer](../analyzers/oss-index-analyzer.html) will be enabled.
+This analyzer requires an internet connection. | true ossindexAnalyzerUseCache      | Sets whether the OSS Index Analyzer will cache results.
 Cached results expire after 24 hours.              | true ossindexServerId              | The id of a server defined in the settings.xml to retrieve the credentials (username and password) to connect to OSS Index instance; not it is not required to have a registered account and use this configuration. | &nbsp;
 nexusAnalyzerEnabled          | Sets whether Nexus Analyzer will be used (requires Nexus Pro).
 This analyzer is superceded by the Central Analyzer; however, you can configure this to run against a Nexus Pro installation. | true